tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

     e.
 Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab

+    NOTE:  User Object Id is meant to be the object id of a user that will be added as an administrator to an Azure Key Vault instance.
+You can type anything here but the permission assignment with fail in the ARM template later unless it is a valid Azure Active Directory User Object Id.
+You can find your object id by opening a new Azure portal window and navigating to the Azure Active Directory blade, select **Users**, search for your user account, select it, in the window you will see the **Object ID** field.
+Click the copy link, then paste the value into the template object user id text box.

     f.
 Check the **I agree to the terms and conditions stated above** checkbox

     g.
 Select **Purchase**

         ![The above information is entered in the form, and I agree to the terms and conditions stated above and Purchase are selected and highlighted at the bottom.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image6.png "Fill out the form")

-12. The deployment will take about 15 minutes to complete.
-To view the progress, select the **Deployments** link.
+12. The deployment will take 15-30 minutes to complete.
+To view the progress, select the **Deployments** link, then select the **Microsoft.Template** deployment.

     ![Deployments is highlighted under Settings on the left side of the Azure portal, and Microsoft.Template is highlighted under Deployment Name on the right side.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image7.png "Select the Deployments link")